 Give your clients with pain more options and make their next step after health care, easy.

-This unique training program is open to health professionals, yoga teachers and social service providers who want to make a difference.
-Aimed at providers who want to help clients develop skills outside the medical environment, Yoga for Pain Practitioner Training comprises a series of thought-provoking courses with tools for helping new and existing clients, and an exploration of the rich and complex human experience of pain.
+Yoga for Pain Practitioner Training is a unique education program open to qualified health professionals, yoga teachers and social service providers who want to make a difference.
+Aimed at providers who want their clients to develop skills and self-efficacy outside the medical environment, Yoga for Pain Practitioner Training comprises a series of thought-provoking courses with tools for helping new and existing clients, an exploration of the rich and complex human experience of pain, and methodologies for providing solutions at client and community level.

 As a yoga teacher you will learn to be a reliable, effective part of multi-disciplinary pain care.
-You will develop the skills to help clients take their first step outside the medical environment.
-Health professionals develop new approaches to enhance the potency of their professional expertise and how to integrate yoga effectively into their clinic.
+You will develop the skills to help clients take their first step outside the medical environment, and to continue a lifelong journey with yoga and increased wellbeing.
+Health professionals develop new approaches to enhance the potency of their professional expertise, how to integrate yoga effectively into their clinic and how to work with community providers to improve ongoing health outcomes.

 “The best professional development course I have experienced in a long time.
 So well prepared, full of up to date information, interactive, challenging and stimulating.”